djmitche/taskchampion/docs/src/sync-model.md

 The Update form updates the given property of the given task, where the property and values are strings.
 The `property` is the property being updated, and the `value` gives its new value (or None to delete a property).
 The timestamp on updates serves as additional metadata and is used to resolve conflicts.
-Updating a task that does not exist has no effect.
+Updating a task that does not exist creates the task.

 ### Versions